Rudi Linz: War on the Arctic Front

 On 20 April, 8.
 Staffel moved to an airfield at Petsamo, present-day Pechenga in Murmansk Oblast, Russia.
 On 25 May, Luftwaffe aerial reconnaissance spotted Convoy PQ 16 heading for Murmansk and Arkhangelsk while Convoy QP 12 left Murmansk.
 From 25 to 30 May, Luftwaffe units attacked both convoys.
 In these attacks, Linz claimed his first aerial victory on 30 May.
 He was presented with the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) by Generaloberst Hans-Jürgen Stumpff on account of his II. and III.
 Gruppe visit at Pechenga on 19 June.

 In 1943, Linz served as a fighter pilot instructor Ergänzungs-Jagdgruppe West, a supplementary training unit based in Cazaux, France.
 Back from his tour as an instructor, Linz claimed two Lend-Lease Curtiss P-40 Warhawk on a mission to Murmashi and Warlamowo on 23 September 1943.
 By then, 8.
 Staffel was led by Oberleutnant Horst Berger and Scholz had been replaced by Hauptmann Heinrich Ehrler as commander of III.
 Gruppe of JG 5.
 The following day, 8.
 Staffel was scrambled at 08:25 and ordered to intercept a Soviet formation.
 During this encounter, Linz claimed a P-40 and a Lend-Lease Bell P-39 Airacobra fighter aircraft shot down.
-These where his last claims in 1943.
+These were his last claims in 1943.
 Linz claimed his next aerial victory on 24 February 1944 over a P-39 fighter.
 However, prevailing Soviet records do not reveal any matching losses.
 Linz claimed another P-39 fighter shot down on 8 March.
 The aircraft shot down may have been a misidentified Yakovlev Yak-9 fighter from the 324 IAD (Istrebitel'naya Aviatsionnaya Diviziya—Fighter Aviation Division) which lost two aircraft in that area of operations that day.